Terrell Davis

 Terrell Lamar Davis (born October 28, 1972) is an American former professional football player who was a running back for the Denver Broncos of the National Football League (NFL) from 1995 to 2001.
-He is the Broncos all-time leading rusher and still holds the record for most touchdowns in a single postseason (eight), which he achieved in 1997.
-He is also credited with starting the "Mile High Salute", a celebratory tradition among Denver Broncos players after scoring a touchdown.
-Davis was elected into the Pro Football Hall of Fame in 2017.
-Despite his short seven-year tenure (with four full seasons), Davis is often regarded as one of the greatest running backs of all time.
+Despite his short seven-year career (with four full seasons), Davis is often regarded as one of the greatest running backs of all time.

 Davis was selected by the Broncos in the sixth round (196th pick overall) of the 1995 NFL draft.
 He is the Denver Broncos' all-time leading rusher, with 7,607 rushing yards.
 Davis still holds the NFL record for most rushing touchdowns in a single postseason, scoring eight in the 1997 playoffs, culminating in him winning the Super Bowl MVP award.
 In 1998, he became only the fourth NFL player to rush for over 2,000 yards in a season.
 As a player, he was given the nickname "T. D." by players, fans and the media; this denoted both the initials of his first and last name as well as being an abbreviation for touchdown.
+Davis is also credited with starting the "Mile High Salute", a celebratory tradition among Denver Broncos players after scoring a touchdown.
+He was elected into the Pro Football Hall of Fame in 2017.